filenest/filenest/docs/_root/docs/getting-started/introduction.md

 Filenest is a TypeScript library designed to seamlessly integrate a file manager into your app or admin dashboard.
 This library is ideal for developers who:
 - Need to connect a file hosting provider to their app
 - Require a way to select images for database entities (e.g., articles)
-- Want to manage files directly within their site
+- Want to manage externally hosted files directly within their site

 ## Background